developersec/windows-hello/README.md

 &lt;windows-hello&gt; is a reusable custom web component used to authenticate with Windows Hello.
 This web component allows other web developers to easily integrate Windows Hello's Web Authentication into their web application

+Note: Currently supported only in Microsoft Edge (other browsers coming soon!) with Windows 10

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.